 Exposure to Carbon Monoxide - CO and the health effects

-Carbon monoxide is an odorless, tasteless, colorless and toxic gas.
+Carbon monoxide - CO - is an odorless, tasteless, colorless and toxic gas.

 Carbon monoxide is a by-product from combustion processes.
 Any combustion process, fuel burning appliance, vehicle or other device has the potential to produce toxic carbon monoxide gas.